danny20070701/Filutro/README.md

 - Grids, zoom, exposure adjustment, and exposure lock
 - Native Android camera controls with a focus on device compatibility

+### Photo-Only Scope

+Filutro focuses on still photos.
+LUTs, grids, and aspect ratios can be previewed during capture, and the selected color look is applied directly to the exported JPEG.
+Video and RAW workflows are intentionally outside this project's scope so the interface and performance budget stay focused on photography.

 ### Installation

 Download the latest APK from [Releases](../../releases), transfer it to an Android device, and install it.

+### Permissions and Photo Metadata

+- **Camera**: required for the live preview and photo capture.
+- **Location**: written to photo EXIF geotags only after the user grants permission.
+- **Photo storage**: photos are saved to the device media library.

+### Building from Source

+1. Download and extract the source ZIP in the repository root.
+2. Open the project with Android Studio.
+3. Build with JDK 17 and Android SDK API 36.
+The project supports Android 6.0 (API 23) and newer.

 ### Tested Devices